antonyvorontsov/RabbitMQ.Client.Core.DependencyInjection/readme.md

     }
 }
 ```
 There are async and non-cyclic message handler types, which allow you to do additional stuff.
-For more information see the documentation.
+For more information, see the [message-consuming](./docs/message-consuming.md) documentation file.

 You can also find example projects in the repository inside the [examples](./examples) directory.